SamDuan/DA-p3/submission.md

 - [https://mapzen.com/data/metro-extracts/metro/raleigh_north-carolina/](https://mapzen.com/data/metro-extracts/metro/raleigh_north-carolina/)
 - [https://www.openstreetmap.org/relation/179052](https://www.openstreetmap.org/relation/179052)

+### A test

 This map is of the city I used to live, so I’m quite interested to see what database querying reveals, and this could even possibly  contribute to its improvement on OpenStreetMap.org.

 ## Problems Encountered in the Map
 After downloading a full size map data (482 MB), a small sample size of the Raliegh area was produced by a provisional sample.py file.
 It then was run against data.py file, and five main problems with the data, which I will discuss in the following order: